 Our overall driving goal is to improve fitness for all members of Rice community.
 Using the digital gym data layer, we envision developing unique programs to engage the community in improving their fitness, which could potentially have a large impact on the health of the whole Rice campus community.

-The project is part of Rice Scalable Labs, and is partially funded by NSF VIP.
+The project is part of Rice Scalable Labs, and is partially funded by the Georgia Tech VIP Program.

 - Who is part of the team?
 The faculty lead is Ashu Sabharwal, and the current student team members are listed on the Team page.

 - I am an ELEC/CS major, and interested in joining the team.
 What should I do?
 We are always looking for new members, so please send your resume to Prof. Ashu Sabharwal (email@example.com ).